Fancy feeling richer? Then check out these tips and you'll soon have your savings account bursting at the seams.

 Firstly, the most obvious way to hang onto more of your cash is to spend less.
 And there are loads of ways you can do so.

 Food: Sounds obvious, but by writing a weekly menu and buying only the bits and pieces you need to make the meals will save you a fortune in "spur of the moment" purchases.
-You can find inspiration in our frugal recipes.
+You can find inspiration in our Frugal Recipes and don't forget to check out the latest supermarket offers in our weekly Frugal Food blog.
 Work out how much you normally spend per week on food and aim to cut it by a third - even a tenner saved per week is £520 over a year.

 Lunches: Just making a sandwich or bringing leftovers to heat up in the microwave for lunch (just make a bit extra for dinner each night) can save you upwards of a fiver a day - add that up over a year and that's £1,300 to be stashed away.